NaveenB2004/HotspotMaker/README.md

 - Extensions Interface\
   ![Extensions Interface](Others/Media/Interface4.PNG "Extensions Interface")\
-  In here, you can download & use the advanced extension built for Hotspot Maker.
+  Here, you can download & use the advanced extension built for Hotspot Maker.

 ### How to use it?